jondurbin/airoboros/README.md

 ### Routing requests to the expert

 The "best" routing mechanism would probably be to train a classifier based on the instructions for each category, with the category/expert being the label, but that prohibits dynamic loading of new experts.
-By using a faiss index containing the embeddings of the system prompt + instruction found within the training data, we can load any expert on the fly with zero downtime/no additional fine-tuning of a classifier.

-It's not perfect, but so long as we include a small sampling of other types of instructions in each expert's fine-tuning data, misrouting shouldn't be too much of a problem.
+Instead, this supports 3 options:

+- faiss index similarity search using the training data for each expert (default)
+- agent-based router using the "function" expert (query the LLM with a list of available experts and their descriptions, ask which would be best based on the user's input)
+- specify the agent in the JSON request

 ### Running the API server